bilwit/ecoBee2Tandem/README.md

 Send smart home ecobee data to Tandem API

 ## Description
-Request temperature data from a single ecobee device and send it to a Tandem stream sensor in regular intervals.
+Request temperature data from a single ecobee device and send it to a Tandem stream sensor at regular intervals.

 ## Required Environment Variables
 - ECOBEE_APIKEY